mvolkmann/blog/src/swift.md

   instead of placing type parameters in angle brackets.

 - Can the `set` part of a computed property reject a potential change?

+- Why do `Picker` views appear to be disabled unless they are wrapped in a `NavigationView` and a `Form`?